Explore 1.5M+ audiobooks & ebooks free for days

 As you wish, my lord, he replied.

 He immediately slipped inside.
 A moment later the screams began again.
-Negago cackled with delight.
+Negago cackled at this with delight.
 He then looked down at Regnig and glared at him.

 What is it? he hissed.

-Negago backhanded him, smashing the winged demon into the wall so hard that it cracked.
+Negago backhanded him, smashing the winged demon into the opposing wall so hard that it cracked.

 Regnig glared at Negago and growled.
 He then pulled a small crystal from his tunic and threw it at the dark demon king.
 Negago's eyes exploded with fire as he snatched it from the air.
-But as soon as he touched the crystal, the very thoughts and memories of Regnig poured from its crystalline depths and into his mind.
-Everything that Regnig had seen, heard, felt, smelled and tasted was recorded on that crystal in perfect detail, allowing Negago to experience, in detail, everything that Regnig had during the brief time in which the crystal had been recording.
-Negago watched first with curiosity, and then with seething rage, as the moments of Segarg's betrayal unfolded before him.
-His eyes soon erupted again with fire as he growled and crushed the jewel to powder.
+But as soon as he touched the crystal, the very thoughts and memories of Regnig, that had been recorded onto it, poured from its crystalline depths and into his mind.
+This allowed him to see, hear, smell, taste, and experience everything that Regnig had in perfect detail.
+Negago watched this curiously for several moments before crushing the jewel to powder.

-It would seem that I have no choice but to make you my chief general.
-Therefore, from this day forward, you shall command all of my armies in Segarg's stead.
-However, understand that this is only temporary, said Negago flatly.
+It would seem that I have no choice but to make you my chief general for now.
+However, understand that this is only a temporary promotion, said Negago flatly.

 Regnig became giddy for a moment, and then paused.

 "I chose Segarg as my chief general for a reason.
 He is wise, crafty, and superior in every way to any within my legions, including you.
-Though he has not told me of any plans he may have, I suspect that this is not as it seems.
-I believe his actions may be part of a secret plan to open a pathway to victory for us over our enemies by pretending to go rogue, and then becoming one of them.
-Such would be his style, as he has moved secretly like this before, and won many victories for me in the advancement of my kingdom.
-Thus I believe he is doing so again."
+Though he has not told me of any plans he has made, I suspect that what we have seen is not as it seems.
+I believe his actions are part of a secret plan he has devised to open a pathway for us to victory by pretending to go rogue, and becoming our enemy.
+Such a thing would be his style, as he has moved secretly like this before, and won many victories for me in the past by doing so.
+That is why I believe he is doing it again."

-A dark, seditious smile grew across the dark demon lord's face.
+A dark, seditious smile then grew across the dark demon lord's face.

 So if he is moving as I suspect he is, then his plans, and his seeming betrayal of me, will work greatly to our advantage.
 With him deep in the enemies camp, our ultimate victory is almost certain.
 Regnig, prepare our forces for war!
 With Segarg leading the way, we will bring down Meshua and his armies to defeat!